 A Uganda Red Colobus is an endangered species of Old-world Monkey endemic to Uganda and Tanzania.

-This Monkey is identified by its rust-red cap on the head and a dark grey to black face.
+Physical appearance: This Monkey is identified by its rust-red cap on the head and a dark grey to black face.

 They have long dark-brown tails that give them balance while in tree canopies.
 Note also their dark grey or black hands and feet.

-During Chimpanzee trekking in Kibale National Park, this monkey can be spotted.
+During Chimpanzee trekking in Kibale National Park, this Monkey can be spotted.

 Uganda Mangabeys- Lophocebus ugandae

 A Uganda Mangabey is an amazing species of Old World Monkey only found in Uganda and Tanzania.

-This incredible crested Mangabey was previously thought to be a population of the Grey-cheeked Mangabey (albuginea).
+This amazing crested Mangabey was previously believed to be a population of the Grey-cheeked Mangabey.
 It was upgraded to a new species L. ugandae on 16th Feb 2007 by a British-Austrian Biologist and Anthropologist Colin Groves.

-Please note that species from eastern Uganda have yellowish-brown color while those from the west are slightly darker greyish-brown.
-The mane and breast are pale chocolate-brown.
+Note that species from eastern Uganda have yellowish-brown colour while those from the west are considerably darker greyish-brown.

 Grey-Cheeked Mangabey- Lophocebus Albigena